6G Channel Modeling: Requirement, Measurement, Methodology and Simulator: Modeling Methodology of the ITU/3GPP Stochastic Channel

 In the ITU-R 5G stochastic channel model, the channel impulse response (CIR) for the ray from the $s$th transmitting antenna to the $u$th receiving antenna of the $n$th cluster is a function of time $t$, delay $\tau$, angle of arrival $\bm{\Omega}$ and angle of departure $\bm{\Psi}$ given by

-where $a_{n,m}$ is the complex amplitude of the $m$th MPC within the $n$th cluster, $F_{\textrm{Rx},u}$ and $F_{\textrm{Tx},s}$ are the $u$th antenna pattern at the Rx side and the $s$th antenna pattern at the Tx side \cite{Kelley1993,Balanis2016}, respectively. $\hat{r}_{\textrm{Rx},n,m}$ is the unit vector in the spherical coordinate system at the Rx side, $\vec{d}_{\textrm{Rx},u}$ is the location vector of the $u$th antenna at the Rx side, and the subscript Tx similarly represents the Tx side. $\delta(\cdot)$ is the Dirac function, $\lambda$ is the wavelength, and $M_n$ is the number of delay bins. $\bm{\Omega_{n,m}}$ and $\bm{\Psi_{n,m}}$ are the angles of arrival and departure of the MPC, respectively.
+where $a_{n,m}$ is the complex amplitude of the $m$th MPC within the $n$th cluster and where $F_{\textrm{Rx},u}$ and $F_{\textrm{Tx},s}$ are the $u$th antenna patterns at the Rx side and the $s$th antenna pattern at the Tx side \cite{Kelley1993,Balanis2016}, respectively. $\hat{r}_{\textrm{Rx},n,m}$ is the unit vector in the spherical coordinate system at the Rx side, $\vec{d}_{\textrm{Rx},u}$ is the location vector of the $u$th antenna at the Rx side, and the subscript Tx similarly represents the Tx side. $\delta(\cdot)$ is the Dirac function, $\lambda$ is the wavelength, and $M_n$ is the number of delay bins. $\bm{\Omega_{n,m}}$ and $\bm{\Psi_{n,m}}$ are the angles of arrival and departure of the MPC, respectively.
 They include both the elevation and azimuth angles, $\theta$ and $\phi$, for 3D MIMO systems as follows:

-In practical 5G systems, antennas can be designed and configured to exhibit specific radiation patterns that enhance the system performance, and slant polarized antennas are usually used.
-Thus, the radiation patterns need be modeled when generating the CIR.
+In practical 5G systems, antennas can be designed and configured to exhibit specific radiation patterns that enhance system performance, and slant polarized antennas are typically used.
+Thus, the radiation patterns need to be modeled when generating the CIR.
 Horizontal and vertical linear polarizations and the $+45^{\circ}/-45^{\circ}$ slant polarization are examples of orthogonal polarizations \cite{Bao2013}.
 When dual polarization is utilized, (\ref{equ8}) is changed to (\ref{bigH}).